UAmsterdam/IR/LSTM/README.md

-# Deep Learning Model for Text Analysis
+# Bi-LSTM Model for Text Analysis with Attention Layer

-This repository contains code for training, evaluating, and testing a deep learning model for text analysis tasks using LSTM networks and an attention mechanism.
-The project is structured to facilitate data loading, model training, and evaluation using TensorFlow and Keras.
+This Experiment contains code for training, evaluating, and testing a deep learning model for text analysis tasks using LSTM networks and an attention mechanism.
+The project is structured to provide data loading, model training, and evaluation using TensorFlow and Keras.

-## Project Structure
+## Folder Structure

 - **attention.py**: Implements the attention mechanism for the LSTM model.
 - **callbacks.py**: Includes a custom callback for calculating metrics during training.